grafana/terraform-provider-grafana/docs/resources/role_assignment_item.md

 page_title: "grafana_role_assignment_item Resource - terraform-provider-grafana"
 subcategory: "Grafana Enterprise"
 description: |-
   Manages a single assignment for a role.
-Conflicts with the "grafanaroleassignment" resource which manages the entire set of assignments for a role.
+Conflicts with the "grafana_role_assignment" resource which manages the entire set of assignments for a role.
 ---

 # grafana_role_assignment_item (Resource)